 One day, my friend came to introduce a partner to my daughter, saying that the boy’s conditions were far better than her former boyfriend.
 I immediately had no place for God in my heart and made a decision for my daughter: As soon as I heard that the boy’s conditions were not bad, I agreed steadily and called my daughter back urgently.
 However, after the two met, neither of them was satisfied.
 And I had to quit.
 But every time I saw anyone else’s daughter had a good partner, I was full of envy toward them, and couldn’t help thinking: If only my daughter could have a partner with good family conditions!
 Nevertheless, no one came to find a partner for my daughter ever since then.

 One day, I saw God’s words say, “I will constantly appease all those who perceive My will and I will not allow them to suffer or come to harm.
 The crucial thing now is that you are able to take action in accordance with My will….
 Why don’t you commit them into My hands?
 Do you not believe in Me enough?
 Or is it that you’re afraid I will make inappropriate arrangements for you?
 Why do you always miss your home?
 And miss other people!
 Do I occupy a certain position in your heart?
 And you still talk about letting Me have dominion within you and occupy your whole being—these are all deceptive lies!
-How many of you are for thewith all your hearts?
+How many of you are for the church with all your hearts?
 And who among you think not of yourselves, but are for the kingdom of today?
 Think very carefully about this.”
 Reading God’s words, I was much humiliated.
 God’s words spoke truly about me and God knows all the thoughts in my mind.
 My mouth said that my daughter’s marriage was predestinated by God, but my heart still planned and arranged for her, hoping to find her a partner with good conditions.
 My doing this was not an obedient attitude to God’s sovereignty and arrangement.
-Was my prayer to God—that may God arrange for my daughter and I’m willing to submit—a lie that cheated God?
+Was myto God—that may God arrange for my daughter and I’m willing to submit—a lie that cheated God?
 Now that I , I should honor God as great, and let God sovereign in my family.
-God’s words reminded me that what I should do was read and experience more of God’s words, have true and true obedience to God.
+God’s words reminded me that what I should do was read and experience more of God’s words, have true faith in God and true obedience to God.
 If I always wanted to have the last say myself, I wouldn’t see God’s sovereignty.
 Thinking back, I had used various ways to hinder my daughter’s marriage, only to find they didn’t work, that I was full of anger, and that my brain addled.
 Whether my daughter’s future partner in marriage was poor or rich, or what would become of her marriage, they were not decided by my will.
 If I still relied on my own will to decide for her, then I was resisting God.
 Everyone wanted to find a good partner in marriage, but how many people could fulfill their wills?
 Our fates are all in God’s hands, so I should let go of my daughter’s marriage and entrust it into God’s hands.
 In the meantime, I should seize the once-in-a-life-time opportunity of God coming to save us mankind to live church life with brothers and sisters wholeheartedly, reading God’s words and pursuing the truth diligently.

 When I set myself aside, relied on God and believed in God with honesty, several months later, my daughter had a partner under the introduction of her friend.
 And all conditions of her partner were beyond my expectation.
 His parents had arranged their marriage in perfect order, needless for my husband and me to bother.
 The matchmaker said that he had lived for several scores of years, but he had never met such approachable people as us.
 Both my husband and I were very clear that all this was because God’s wondrous deeds had changed us.
 Seeing that my daughter had a satisfying family, I had nothing more to care.
 I often read God’s words together with my daughter, and our conflicts and grievance all vanished like mist and smoke.